OpenIndustryCloud/OIC-Platform/doc/continuous-integration.md

 At this point you need to download the CLI tools for Concourse using the landing page.
 More about this [in the official documentation](https://github.com/concourse/fly)

-Note that the CA will not be recognized by the OS.
-To download the CA from the website, you can do
+Note that the CA from KubeLego will not be trusted with the demo account.
+To download the CA from the website and let Concourse trust it, do:

 <pre><code>
 openssl s_client -servername concourse.${DOMAIN} \